Spooky-dev/pack-man/README.md

 prefix is "/"

-Note: Bot is still in development, if you want to suggest anythingy do /suggest <suggestion>
+Note: Bot is still in development, if you want to suggest anythingy do `/suggest <suggestion>`.
+I am currently hosting the bot in Repl.it, so if the bot is offline, DM the owner on discord: Spooky#0683